-3. Open the windows.
-Regardless of which cleaning products you use, make sure you have some ventilation, rather than hermetically sealing yourself in!
+Regardless of which cleaning products you use, make sure you have some ventilation, rather than hermetically sealing yourself in.
 This is important at any point, but especially during pregnancy.
 Keeping a window open can greatly improve your indoor air quality and effectively remove toxic fumes.
 Running the exhaust fan in your bathroom while you clean also helps.

-6. Play the pregnancy card!
-Growing a human is hard work, so ask for help with the cleaning and housework!
+Growing a human is hard work, so ask for help with the cleaning and housework.
 There will be times that you’ll feel very tired, and that’s normal and healthy.
 You need to conserve your energy and rest sometimes, so give yourself permission.
 Plus, the smells of even safe cleaners might make you nauseous.
 Finally, as that belly grows, the bending, lifting, and squatting that cleaning requires might grow more and more challenging.
 So, ask your partner or family to shoulder the burden of cleaning chores for those nine months.
 You’ll be doing daily cleaning after that baby arrives for the next 18+ years!